 Mount Vernon is a medium-sized city located in the state of Illinois.
 With a population of 14,723 people and seven constituent neighborhoods, Mount Vernon is the 162nd largest community in Illinois.

 Unlike some cities, Mount Vernon isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mount Vernon are a mix of both white- and blue-collar jobs.
-Overall, Mount Vernon is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Mount Vernon who work in office and administrative support (13.80%), food service (12.11%), and sales jobs (10.01%).
+Overall, Mount Vernon is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Mount Vernon who work in office and administrative support (12.55%), healthcare (8.22%), and sales jobs (8.14%).

-The education level of Mount Vernon citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.16% of adults 25 and older in Mount Vernon have a college degree.
+The percentage of adults in Mount Vernon who are college-educated is close to the national average for all communities of 21.84%: 20.21% of the adults in Mount Vernon have a bachelor's degree or advanced degree.

-The per capita income in Mount Vernon in 2010 was $21,203, which is lower middle income relative to Illinois and the nation.
-This equates to an annual income of $84,812 for a family of four.
+The per capita income in Mount Vernon in 2018 was $25,980, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $103,920 for a family of four.
 However, Mount Vernon contains both very wealthy and poor people as well.

 Mount Vernon is a very ethnically-diverse city.
 The people who call Mount Vernon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Vernon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mount Vernon include English, Irish, French , and Scottish.
+Important ancestries of people in Mount Vernon include German, Irish, English, Italian, and French.

 The most common language spoken in Mount Vernon is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Polish.